 15. Adapt a rhyming story to build skills with phonics

 It's #SchoolLibraryMonth.
 Read a rhyming story like Dr. Seuss’s There’s a Wocket in my Pocket.
 Have students choose a place in the house and write a rhyming nonsense word for a creature living there.
 Use Wixie to add a Seuss-like sentence and illustrate your page.
-Use Wixie's import pages feature to combine individual student work into a class book. (template)
+Use Wixie's Project Wizard feature to combine individual student work into a class book. (template)

 16. Make a map of your neighborhood

 Use the "By My House" template in Wixie, to have students create a map of important places in their neighborhood. (template)

 Ask parents to help them review the cardinal directions from their home as well as what places they know in those directions.
 Have students use the paint tools and add images to create a map that shows these important places in their community.

 17. Decorate an Easter Egg

-Wixie includes a folder of activities for April in the Curriculum > Month-by-Month folder.
-Open the April folder and choose the Paint an Easter Egg activity and have your child decorate using Wixie's paint tools. (template)
+Wixie includes seasonal activities in the Curriculum > Month-by-Month folder.
+Open the April folder and choose the Paint an Easter Egg activity to have students decorate using Wixie's paint tools. (template)